-- Dig into the carousel at the bottom of this post on anther overnighter into the Sierra Norte for an insight into many of the plants you’ll likely see in this area, and their names.
+- Dig into the carousel at the bottom of this post on another overnighter into the Sierra Norte for an insight into many of the plants you’ll likely see in this area, and their names.

 - There are two main eco-touristic centres along this route, where accommodation can be sought – see map for their locations.
 Parque Ecoturístico La Cumbre Ixtepeji has the largest number of trails, some of which are very technical which are best enjoyed on a hardtail, without gear.

-- Discreet, wild camping can also be found in the Sierra Norte, but it can be tricky to divine flat spots!
+- Discreet, wild camping can also be found in the Sierra Norte, but it can be tricky to divine flat spots.
 Be respectful to local communities and leave no trace.

 - There’s a wide variety of accommodation available in Oaxaca, from budget hostels to fancier digs.
 If you plan on setting up a base camp to explore the area in more detail, Airbnb can be a good option.
-It’s hard to go wrong anywhere near the centre of the city but the area around Xochimilco is especially appealing.
-It’s the oldest part of Oaxaca and is artistic, colourful, and full of coffee shops!

 Shed your gear at the Centro Ecoturistico El Cumbre and spend a few hours riding trails.
-This loop is graded ‘blue’ in Trailforks speak.
+This suggested loop is graded ‘blue’ in Trailforks speak.
 It’s mainly loamy and rooty, with a few rock chutes and optional jumps.
 It can all be ridden on a rigid plus mountain bike or hardtail, though the ability to drop your seat – manually or with a dropper – is advised.

 Spending longer in Oaxaca?

-Check out the six-day San José del Pacífico Grand Dirt Tour, a loop out of Oaxaca.
+Check out the San José del Pacífico Grand Dirt Tour, a loop out of Oaxaca.
 Or catch a bus over to Cuicatlán, and ride the three-four day Ojos de Cuitalan tour, in the Tehuacán-Cuicatlán Biosphere Reserve.